OsamaZafar12/MS-Excel-Dashboard/README.md

  Well, In terms of functionality, the most essential difference is that AVERAGEIF can only handle one condition while AVERAGEIFS one or more criteria.

 ![](https://github.com/OsamaZafar12/MS-Excel-Dashboard/blob/main/Capture.PNG)

+In Industry table, I need to have excat value, whicih is in Industry Filter table, So I used VLOOKUP CHART